elunna/nerfhack-changelog/README.md

 * Red dragon scaled armor confers increase damage; enchantment works in the same fashion as a ring of increase damage.

 ### Comestibles
-* Port the Oily Corpses Patch (xnh)
+* Port the Oily Corpses Patch (xNetHack)
 * Blessed food items are rotten much less often
 * Eucalyptus leaves can never be rotten unless cursed
 * Zapping eggs with cancellation sterilizes them (HackEM)
 * Cursed food items will no longer tame or pacify monsters
-* Recolor royal jelly to magenta (Evil/xnh)
+* Recolor royal jelly to magenta (EvilHack/xNetHack)
-* Nutrition tweaks and messages for lembas and cram (Evil)
+* Nutrition tweaks and messages for lembas and cram (EvilHack)
-* Bump up fried tin nutrition and add stale tins (xnh)
+* Bump up fried tin nutrition and add stale tins (xNetHack)

 ### Potions and alchemy
 * Potions can shatter when dropped on cold floor (this shows up in Sokoban and in Gehennom)
-* Potions of acid are immune to being destroyed by freezing (xnh)
+* Potions of acid are immune to being destroyed by freezing (xNetHack)
 * Potions of restore ability can be alchemized.
 * Potions of restore ability can be quaffed to cure wounded legs.
-* Potions of gain energy grant a lot more energy and get an alchemy recipe (xnh).
+* Potions of gain energy grant a lot more energy and get an alchemy recipe (xNetHack).
 * Potions of holy water can cure withering status.
-* Cursed potions of gain ability now subtracts 1 point from a random status, adding it to a different status (xnh)
+* Cursed potions of gain ability now subtracts 1 point from a random status, adding it to a different status (xNetHack)
-* Cursed potions of gain level can be used in Sokoban to bypass a floor (xnh)
+* Cursed potions of gain level can be used in Sokoban to bypass a floor (xNetHack)
-* Blessed restore ability only restores a few levels (Evil)
+* Blessed restore ability only restores a few levels (EvilHack)
-* Dipping an eroded item in restore ability repairs the erosion (xnh)
+* Dipping an eroded item in restore ability repairs the erosion (xNetHack)
 * Dipping worn dragon scales into a potion of phasing works the same as reading a scroll of enchant armor.
 * Dipping in potions of reflection erodeproofs an item.
-* Dipping water into any potion will simply dilute the other potion (SLASHEM)
+* Dipping water into any potion will simply dilute the other potion (SLASH'EM)
-* Dipping into a cursed potion always causes an explosion (SLASHEM).
+* Dipping into a cursed potion always causes an explosion (SLASH'EM).
 * Dipping acid into toilets explodes and destroys the toilet.
 * Dipping a unicorn horn into a potion of acid will dissolve the horn, alchemizing it into a potion of healing.
 * Dipping scrolls of amnesia blanks non-water non-polymorph potions.
 * Mixing oil with water always results in diluted oil.
-* More potion breathing effects (xnh)
+* More potion breathing effects (xNetHack)
-* Thrown potions of hallucination confuse monsters (Evil)
+* Thrown potions of hallucination confuse monsters (EvilHack)
-* Potion of paralysis lasts 3-24 turns on monsters and has less effect when diluted (Evil)
+* Potion of paralysis lasts 3-24 turns on monsters and has less effect when diluted (EvilHack)
 * Withering can be cured by quaffing holy water.
 * Non-magical alchemy is less likely to result in an alchemical explosion (1 in 20 chance instead of 1 in 10)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.